phlegmaticprogrammer/LANumerics/README.md

 ## SIMD Support

-Swift supports `simd` vector and matrix operations. *LANumerics* plays nice with `simd` by providing conversion functions to and from `simd` matrices.
+Swift supports `simd` vector and matrix operations. *LANumerics* plays nice with `simd` by providing conversion functions to and from `simd` vectors and matrices.
 For example,
 ```
 import simd
 import LANumerics